 For more than 65 years, ADP has served as a trusted human resources, payroll and benefits partner to employers around the world.
 Our mission is to provide insightful solutions that drive value and success for our clients by allowing them to focus on their business.

 As a global corporate citizen, ADP recognizes its responsibility to give back to and generate a lasting, positive impact on the communities in which we operate.
 This commitment to corporate social responsibility (CSR) is a core pillar of ADP's Mission, Vision and Values, and encompasses everything from philanthropy, volunteerism and environmental stewardship to diversity, corporate governance, ethics, data privacy and data security.

 At ADP, we see our success and the rights of citizens as inextricably linked.
 We also firmly believe that businesses can and should have a positive impact on the world.
 That's why we constantly strive to embed our CSR principles and practices into everything we do.

-The UK Modern Slavery Act Transparency Statement has been duly approved and adopted by the ADP Board of Directors and will be reviewed and updated annually.
+This U.K. Modern Slavery Act Transparency Statement has been duly approved and adopted by the ADP Board of Directors.

 Director & Chief Executive Officer